magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

   - Setup
   - Configuration
 ---
-The ece-tools package, also known as _ece-tools_, is compatible with Magento version 2.1.4 and later to provide a rich set of features you can use to manage your {{site.data.var.ee}} project.
-It contains scripts and {{site.data.var.ece}} commands designed to help manage your code and automatically build and deploy your Cloud projects.
+The `ece-tools` package is compatible with {{site.data.var.ee}} version 2.1.4 and later to provide a rich set of features you can use to manage your {{site.data.var.ece}} project.
+It contains scripts and {{site.data.var.ece}} commands designed to help manage your code and automatically build and deploy your projects.

 You can list the available ece-tools commands using: